 Elizabeth is an experienced human rights advocate and works in an advisory role to organisations on publications, policy and programmatic work.

-A highly creative and analytical thinker, Elizabeth has a depth of knowledge of subjects including: programming in developing contexts; government partnerships; international human rights law; and of working with and interviewing beneficiaries.
+A highly creative and analytical thinker, Elizabeth has a depth of knowledge of child rights and international development subjects including including child protection; gender programming; multisectoral programming; international human rights law; programme monitoring; the UN system; and the role of civil society.

-Advisor on the human rights impacts of the cultural and commercial sexualisation of children and adolescents.
+- 2011: Advisor to Office of the Children’s Commissioner, New Zealand, on the cultural and commercial sexualisation of children and adolescents.